-This article explains the concept of Classification as a Machine Learning term and as a concept within the Engine: Classification is the process of correctly identifying an item’s type, class, or category based on its observed characteristics.
+This article explains the concept of Classification as a Machine Learning term and as a concept within the Engine.

 The need for classification is everywhere